chaudharirohit2810/BashBird/README.md

 ## General Info:

 Termmail is terminal based email client which lets you send and view emails from terminal.
-The app is written in python3 and uses socket programming under the hood to connect Gmail IMAP (to receive emails) and SMTP (to send emails) servers.
+The app is written in python3 and uses socket programming under the hood to connect IMAP (to receive emails) and SMTP (to send emails) servers.

 ## Features:

 -   Complete **terminal** based experience
--   Authenticate securely using SSL
+-   Authenticate securely using SSL and STARTTLS
+-   Support for gmail, outlook and coep account
 -   Send emails to multiple recipients.
 -   Add multiple attachments (pdf, zip, images supported)
 -   Multiple mailboxes